As an artist or creative professional, having a website or blog that shows off your portfolio is an absolute "must-have" these days.

 Sometimes people want to do something but they consciously don't know it.
 Use instructive wording to put the thoughts into their heads and help them make their decisions.

 One final tip to remember.
 The internet is so full of distraction that it is becoming harder and harder to be heard and get noticed above the noise.
 People are so addicted to social media that they rarely have the attention spans to actually click on something, leave the page and go to another website.

 Because of this, it is very important to make sure that when you do get someone's attention and they go to your website, your first priority should be to connect with them.
 This means to get their email or get them to follow you on social media.
 By doing so, you always have the ability to contact them again.

 Connect first, sell second.

-So to summarize, by making sure that you understand who is going to your artist blog or website and them optimizing it so that all of these people are provided with a primary call to action, will insure that your website is working to get the most from your customers.
+So to summarize, making sure that you understand who is going to your artist blog or website and then optimizing it so that all of these people are provided with a primary call to action, will ensure that your website is working to get the most from your customers.

 Click the Links Below to Share this Blog Post to all your artist friends on all your favorite socials!

 Be sure to click here and read this blog post where I show you step by step how to start your very own WordPress blog.

 Ready to launch your blog with Dreamhost?
 Get started for just $2.95/month!
 See more info below.